jdholtz/auto-southwest-check-in/CONTRIBUTING.md

 If you plan on making any changes that might not be fully agreed on, it is recommended to open an issue detailing your ideas first.

 Please submit all changes to the `develop` branch.
 This allows for separation between new changes and the latest stable release.
-When submitting a pull request, make sure to add the change/feature to the [Upcoming](CHANGELOG.md#upcoming) section of the changelog with a reference to the pull request (This can be done after submitting the PR or separately by me).

 ## Table of Contents
 - [Testing](#testing)